 TLEX to the max

-But we love a challenge and now that we support more and more types of objects and spread our wings to more and more countries, it was time for a new large-scale test session, christened ‘TLEX to the max’ internally.
+But we love a challenge, and now that we support more and more types of objects and spread our wings to more and more countries, it was time for a new large-scale test session.
+We christened this ‘TLEX to the max’ internally.

-First of all, the question was of course what ‘the max’ means in this case.
+First of all, the question was, of course, what ‘the max’ means in this case.
 After a healthy discussion, we decided to start from a setup of 7,500 data-providing intersections, 10,000 ‘lighter’ objects (think of road-side units, access barriers, road sensors) in combination with 5 million data-providing virtual road users and 20 ‘data-consuming’ service providers.
-In other words, about 95 billion messages are delivered per 24 hours.
+In other words, the system delivers about 95 billion messages each 24 hours.
 All in all, a setup where we can support the entire Benelux as C-ITS services are rolled out on a large scale.

 This was also when the financial people of Monotch began to worry.
-Because, in addition to a test environment that makes it possible to process the planned huge amounts of data, an environment was also needed to generate these messages.
-After all, we can only test objectively if this data is generated outside the platform.
-Fortunately, our various partners were willing to co-invest in ‘TLEX to the max’ and we were able to get a green light here, albeit with a (fortunately substantial) maximum of computing capacity.
+Because in addition to a test environment that makes it possible to process the planned huge amounts of data, we also needed an environment to generate these messages.
+After all, we can only test objectively if we generate this data outside the platform.
+Fortunately, our various partners were willing to co-invest in ‘TLEX to the max’, and we were able to get a green light here, albeit with a (fortunately substantial) maximum computing capacity.
 This somewhat changed the purpose of the tests, namely to “how much load can we process with the available test capacity?”

 In addition to determining the required computing capacity for large-scale deployments, we mainly wanted to obtain certainty about the result of several improvements that we have developed for the core of TLEX I2V.
-That is why various test scenarios were composed in the preparation, consisting of varying loads, varying settings, and different TLEX versions.
+That is why we composed various test scenarios in the preparation, consisting of varying loads, varying settings, and different TLEX versions.

 The execution of the tests was certainly not routine.
-As we increased the load further, various bottle-necks were gradually confronted, particularly in the additional components such as governance and monitoring.
-These are valuable items that during the test period directly led to several reinforcements of the platform.
+While increasing the load further, various bottlenecks were gradually confronted, particularly in the additional components such as governance and monitoring.
+These are valuable items that, during the test period, directly led to several reinforcements of the platform.
 In addition, we were able to determine that some software changes turned out to have a substantial positive impact on the efficiency of the upscaling while retaining the ‘near zero latency’ character of TLEX I2V.